pimhooghiemstra/plintpwa-vue-1/README.md

 ## Part 2
 In part 2 we include push notifications.
 For that, we need a backend which we create using the Laravel framework.
 The repo for the Laravel project is available [here](https://github.com/pimhooghiemstra/plint-pwa-api).
+The frontend code is available in [this release](https://github.com/pimhooghiemstra/plintpwa-vue-1/releases/tag/v0.2).
+You can read the corresponding blogpost on our [blog](https://www.blog.plint-sites.nl/how-to-add-push-notifications-to-a-progressive-web-app/).

 ![Our app v0.2](https://www.blog.plint-sites.nl/wordpress/wp-content/uploads/2018/11/notify-with-push.png)